aaron-mota/cra-movies-app/ProjectGoals.md

 ## Project Goals

 - Gain experience using create-react-app (CRA)
-- Gain experience in setting up front-end (client) & back-end (server) "from scratch"
+- Gain experience in setting up front end (client) & back end (server) "from scratch"
 - Play around with project architecture (e.g. folders, index.js files, etc.) to improve personal "best practices"
-- Gain experience Fetch API (previously only used axios)
+- Gain experience with Fetch API (previously only used axios)

 ## End Goal

-- Have determined an improved "best practices" for project architecture + have created related snippets (for future efficiency)
+- Have improved "best practices" for project architecture + have created any related snippets (for future efficiency)

+## Minimal-To-No Concern Given To

+- UI/UX